garlic-os/parrot/README.md

 # Schism
 _Imitate everyone individually._

-A totally-original Markov-chain-based Discord bot that keeps a separate Markov chain for each user.
-Can imitate a theoretically unlimited number of users.
+A Markov-chain-based Discord bot that keeps a separate Markov chain for each user.
+With a single bot, you can imitate a theoretically unlimited number of users.

 ## Environment variables
 | Name | Description | Example | Default |